mavryk-network/LIGO/gitlab-pages/website/versioned_docs/version-1.4.0/contributors/big-picture/overview.md

 - The Front End.
 This is the bridge between a given syntax and the Common AST.

 - The Back End.
 This is the bridge between the Common AST and a given compilation target.
-Currently, our only target is Michelson, but we’ll also target Marigold, and if Tezos moves to Web Assembly, Web Assembly.
+Currently, our only target is Michelson, but we’ll also target Marigold, and if Mavryk moves to Web Assembly, Web Assembly.